Siroopfles/NovaPort/NOVA_SYSTEM_ARCHITECTURE.md

 This document provides a detailed architectural analysis of the Nova System, a sophisticated, AI-driven framework designed for managing and executing complex software development projects.
 The system is built upon a hierarchical model of specialized AI agents (referred to as "modes") that collaborate under the direction of a central `Nova-Orchestrator`.

 The core principles of the Nova System are structured project execution, explicit knowledge retention, and efficient task delegation.
-Its memory and "single source of truth" is the **Context Portal (ConPort)**, a project-specific knowledge graph.
+Its memory and "single source of truth" is the **NovaPort-MCP** server, a project-specific knowledge graph.
 All operations are guided by **Workflows**, which are standardized, documented processes stored as Markdown files.

 The following visualizations dissect the system's key components, data structures, and interaction patterns to provide a clear and comprehensive understanding of its inner workings.